A 2-Day module for ‘A’ Level students

 Luke Shepherd is a Devon based bronze portrait sculptor and educator.
 His folio of commissions include Billy Connolly, the late Viscount Tonypandy, Lord Crickhowell, Leo Abse and many others.
 He has work in the National Museum of Wales, Cardiff and the National Library of Wales.

-Thorough and challenging in his approach, Luke teaches plastic surgeons to develop their perception at the Royal College of Surgeons of England.
+Thorough and challenging in his approach, Luke teaches plastic surgeons to develop their perception on Sculpture for Surgeons Course.
 He also teaches in art schools in the UK and Eire, at both foundation and degree level.
 Recently he taught this module as part of the portrait project initiated by the art department in Saltash Community School, Cornwall.

-Cost: £1250 to include tuition, model, all materials and tools.
+to include tuition, model, all materials and tools.
+Extras: Transport and Accommodation.

 "Luke's approach not only taught me the necessary techniques but also really made me appreciate the importance of observation.
 I thoroughly enjoyed the course and gained a much greater understanding of 3D modelling.
 I can now relate the skills I learnt to my other A level work and feel it was a highly valuable experience for me."